gitter-badger/onwebdevelopment/manuscript/ch2_drawings.md

 # Drawings

-Visualize your application's schema and interface.
+**The drawings conceptualize what your application's schema and interface look like.**